QuantiModo/quantimodo-sdk-php/docs/Api/VariablesApi.md

 QuantiModo\Client\Configuration::getDefaultConfiguration()->setAccessToken('YOUR_ACCESS_TOKEN');

 $api_instance = new QuantiModo\Client\Api\VariablesApi();
-$include_charts = true; // bool | Return highcharts configs that can be used if you have highcharts.js included on the page.
+$include_charts = true; // bool | Return Highcharts configs that can be used if you have highcharts.js included on the page.
 This only works if the id or name query parameter is also provided.
 $number_of_raw_measurements = "number_of_raw_measurements_example"; // string | Filter variables by the total number of measurements that they have.
 This could be used of you want to filter or sort by popularity.
 $user_id = 3.4; // float | User's id
 $variable_category_name = "variable_category_name_example"; // string | Limit results to a specific variable category